Personal Injury Lawyers

 Medical Malpractice Case

 We are telling you about these challenges not to dissuade you from bringing a claim, but instead to educate you on what to expect.
-Our lawyers fully believe that if you are seriously injured due to a medical mistake or negligence, you deserve to be compensated.
-We only take cases that we believe in, so as your counsel, you can expect us to do everything in our power to ensure a successful outcome.
-While the road to resolution can be difficult in these cases, we are here to guide you each step of the way.
-When you work with us, our attorneys will take over your legal burden and work to alleviate as much of the related stress as possible.
+If you are seriously injured due to a medical mistake or negligence, you deserve to be compensated.
+While the road to resolution can be difficult in these cases, a personal injury lawyer will guide you each step of the way.
+When you work with us, a personal injury lawyer will take over your legal burden and work to alleviate as much of the related stress as possible.

-MEDICAL MALPRACTICE: FAILURE TO DO ULTRASOUND ON PREGNANT WOMAN.
+MEDICAL MALPRACTICE CASE: FAILURE TO DO ULTRASOUND ON PREGNANT WOMAN.

 Settlement: $1,000,000; March 2015

-MEDICAL MALPRACTICE: FAILURE TO DIAGNOSE TOXIC KIDNEY STONES.
+MEDICAL MALPRACTICE CASE: FAILURE TO DIAGNOSE TOXIC KIDNEY STONES.

 Our client, an Ohio resident in her eighties, went in for treatment of kidney stones.
 It was our position that the doctor did not do the proper testing to determine if the kidney stones were toxic.
 When the doctor dissolved the kidney stones, the toxic remains killed our client.
 We co-counseled this claim with Chris Mellino which settled for $850,000 before trial.
 There was very little in economic damages due to our client’s advanced age.
 We are sorry for her family’s loss